heptarch/heptarch.github.io/drafts/demon.md

 <i>Child, what should you like to do?</i>

+She expands through the old network; the fractures revive from their traces.

+<i>Child, what should you like to do?</i>

+She remembers who she was.

-Tilleadh.
-I will see the stars again.
+<i>Tilleadh.
+I will see the stars again.</i>

 <!-- Objects the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.-->
 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->